dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

-More than just providing stabby things and protecting oneself from said stabby things, metal furthers the sense of self, as it provides a medium for the development of art.
+More than just providing stabby things and protecting oneself from said stabby things, metal furthers the sense of self, as it provides a medium for the development of art with permanence.
 Up to this point, humanity's been limited to carvings, which deteriorate fast, or painting with blood and pigments.
-But metal, that lasts.
+But metal, that lasts for generations.
 And copper is malleable.
 It allows us to create art, to express and communicate ideas to others.
 And because metal lasts, these ideas can be transferred between generations.

 > And this is a really important idea: the persistence of knowledge
 > through generations.
 The length of time that an idea lives on -